Srinagar acid attack case: Court frames charges against two accused | Law-Order

 Advocate Mir Naveed Gul, who represents the victim, said the charges were framed against the accused persons involved in the acid attack on the 24-year-old woman.

+The victim was shifted to Chennai for specialised treatment as she lost her eyesight in the attack.
+The expenses are being borne by a businessman-turned-politician, who does not wish to be named.

+Airzoo, the victim's sister, said she and her family have no words to thank the person paying the hospital bills.

-The charge sheet was prepared in record time of three weeks by the Jammu and Kashmir Police.
+The charge sheet was prepared in a record time of three weeks by the Jammu and Kashmir Police.
 Balwal was personally monitoring the case and had also constituted a Special Investigation Team headed by Superintendent of Police (North) Raja Zuhaib Tanveer.
-SDPO Mohammed Yasir Parray, SHOs Tasir Hamid, Owais Geelani and Sub-Inspector Shahista Mughal were its members.
+SDPO Mohammed Yasir Parray, SHOs Tasir Hamid and Owais Geelani, and Sub-Inspector Shahista Mughal were its members.

-The charge sheet has been filed against three people -- Sajjad Altaf Rather, Mohammed Saleem Kumar and a juvenile, against whom the police want to press charges as an adult because of his involvement in the crime.
+Besides Rather and Kumar, the charge sheet has been filed against a juvenile, against whom the police want to press charges as an adult because of his involvement in the crime.

+A petition has also been filed before the Juvenile Justice Board (JJB) to try the juvenile as an adult in line with the amended Juvenile Justice Act as he falls in the bracket of 16-18 years and the nature of the crime is heinous.

+Subsequently, a board has been constituted by the JJB to conduct an assessment regarding his mental and psychological parameters to decide if he can be treated as an adult in the trial, SSP Balwal said.

 According to the charge sheet, the juvenile helped the police recover the black glass bottle that was used to throw acid on the victim's face.